Dillie Keane: Writing

 Keane was a columnist for the Mail on Sunday (1993–95), and published two books connected with Fascinating Aïda: The Joy of Sequins—The Fascinating Aïda Songbook (1995) and Fascinating Who?
 (1985).

 Personal life

-Keane was in a relationship with John O’Neill for over 22 years until his death from a stroke on 13 August 2022.
+Keane was in a relationship with John O'Neill for over 22 years until his death from a stroke on 13 August 2022.
 She lives in Oxfordshire.
 She travels for her work, and particularly enjoys working in Ireland, the homeland of her parents.

 In 2003, she was interviewed about driving a Ford Transit: "I'm colossally uninterested in cars... but vans are different.
 They're incredible fun to drive.
 You are practically always the bigger dog.
 People always back up in small country lanes to let you pass.
 And even lorry drivers are much nicer; they'll flash you to let you in."

 In the local elections of 2017, she stood as a candidate for the Liberal Democrats in the Ploughley division of Oxfordshire County Council.
+She came fourth, and was not elected.